linkedin/eyeglass/README.md

 Any sass files imported from your node modules will only ever be imported once per CSS output file.
-Note that Sass files imported from the Sass load path will have the standard sass import behavior.
+Note that Sass files imported from the Sass load path will have the standard Sass `@import` behavior.